-The notes and the guarantee will be effectively subordinated to any secured debt of ours or the guarantor as well as structurally subordinated to any debt of our non-guarantor subsidiaries, and, in the event of our bankruptcy or liquidation, holders of the notes will be paid from any assets remaining after payments to any holders of our secured debt.
+Each series of the notes and the guarantee thereof will be effectively subordinated to any secured debt of ours or the guarantor as well as structurally subordinated to any debt of our non-guarantor subsidiaries, and, in the event of our bankruptcy or liquidation, holders of the notes will be paid from any assets remaining after payments to any holders of our secured debt.

-The notes and the guarantee will be general unsecured senior obligations of us and the guarantor, respectively, and effectively subordinated to any secured debt that we or the guarantor may have, to the extent of the value of the assets securing that debt.
-The indenture will permit the guarantor and us to incur secured debt provided certain conditions are met.
-The notes will be structurally subordinated to the liabilities of any of our subsidiaries unless such subsidiaries guarantee the notes in the future.
+Each series of the notes and the guarantee thereof will be general unsecured senior obligations of us and the guarantor, respectively, and effectively subordinated to any secured debt that we or the guarantor may have, to the extent of the value of the assets securing that debt.
+The indentures will permit the guarantor and us to incur secured debt provided certain conditions are met.
+Each series of the notes will be structurally subordinated to the liabilities of any of our subsidiaries unless such subsidiaries guarantee such series of notes in the future.